 Of particular significance to both lenders and borrowers is the limitation period (or, in Québec, the prescription period) applicable to both primary and secondary demand obligations.
 A limitation or prescription period is, of course, the time frame within which a creditor must commence a legal proceeding against the borrower, guarantor, or other obligor, seeking to enforce the obligation in question.
 Once the limitation or prescription has expired, the right to commence such an enforcement action is generally lost.

 Limitation and prescription periods are established by provincial legislation.
 Thus, the limitation or prescription applicable to a particular demand obligation will flow from the provincial law selected by the parties to govern their relationship more generally.
-The law varies from province to province as to both the length of the relevant limitation or prescription period and the date this time begins to run.
+The law varies from province to province as to both the length of the relevant limitation or prescription period and the date at which this period begins.
 This fact may make the parties' selection of the relevant governing law a potentially important negotiating point.

 Recent Developments in Ontario

-In its recent Williamson ruling, the Ontario Court of Appeal considered the limitation principles applicable to various categories of demand obligation, both historically and in light of significant amendments made to the Ontario Limitations Act, 2002 in November 2008.
-This Act establishes a "basic limitation period" of two years, applicable to most claims falling under it.
-The period begins from the date a claim arises or from the date it is first reasonably discoverable by a plaintiff.
+In its recent Williamson ruling, the Ontario Court of Appeal considered the limitation principles applicable to various categories of demand obligation, both historically and following significant amendments made to the Ontario Limitations Act, 2002 in November 2008.
+The Ontario Act establishes a "basic limitation period" of two years, applicable to most claims that fall under it.
+This period begins on the date a claim arises or on the date it is first reasonably discoverable by a plaintiff.